My daily prayers for my kids have become rote.

 This week my petitions to my great big God will focus on the heart; on character traits to be developed or deepened in my loved ones and in myself.
 I’m committed to no more clanging.

-I am only a resounding gong or a clanging cymbal.
-If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love,
+I am only a resounding gong or a clanging cymbal. and all knowledge, and if I have a faith that can move mountains, but do not have love,

-I am nothing.
-If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing.1 Corinthians 13:1-3
+I am nothing. and give over my body to hardship that I may boast, but do not have love, I gain nothing.1 Corinthians 13:1-3

 Without love for others or for God, we are only an annoying gong.
 Clang, Clang, Clang.
 We are nothing and we gain nothing.
 No matter our intelligence, natural talents or spiritual gifts, and even self-sacrifice.